What is DIVE?

 How do I apply?

-Do I need to know how to swim or camp to come on this trip?
+Do I need to know how to canoe or ride a bike to participate?